-- (13) "Creditor" includes a general creditor, a secured creditor, a lien creditor, and any representative of creditors, including an assignee for the benefit of creditors, a trustee in bankruptcy, a receiver in equity, and an executor or administrator of an insolvent debtor's or assignor's estate. - (14) "Defendant" includes a person in the position of defendant in a counterclaim or third party claim. - (15) "Delivery", with respect to an instrument, document of title, or chattel paper, means voluntary transfer of possession. - (16) "Document of title" means a document that in the regular course of business or financing is treated as adequately evidencing that the person in possession of the record is entitled to receive, hold and dispose of it and the goods it covers.
-"Document of title" includes a bill of lading, dock warrant, dock receipt, warehouse receipt, or order for the delivery of goods contained in a document that purports to be issued by or addressed to a bailee and purports to cover goods in the bailee's possession which are either identified or are fungible portions of an identified mass. - (17) "Electronic agent" [If this term is used in Articles 2 and 2A, the definition provided by the Drafting Committees for those Articles will be inserted here.] - (18) "Electronic message" [If this term is used in Articles 2 and 2A, the definition provided by the Drafting Committees for those Articles will be inserted here.] - (19) "Fault" means a wrongful act, omission, breach, or default. - (20) "Fungible goods" means either:
+1 for the delivery of goods contained in a document that purports to be issued by or 2 addressed to a bailee and purports to cover goods in the bailee's possession which are 3 either identified or are fungible portions of an identified mass.
+4 (16) "Document of title" includes bill of lading, dock warrant, dock receipt, 5 warehouse receipt or order for the delivery of goods, and also any other document which 6 in the regular course of business or financing is treated as adequately evidencing that the 7 person in possession of it is entitled to receive, hold and dispose of the document and the 8 goods it covers.
+To be a document of title a document must purport to be issued by or 9 addressed to a bailee and purport to cover goods in the bailee's possession which are 10 either identified or are fungible portions of an identified mass.
+11 (17) "Electronic agent" [If this term is used in Articles 2 and 2A, the definition 12 provided by the Drafting Committees for those Articles will be inserted here.]
+13 (18) "Electronic message" [If this term is used in Articles 2 and 2A, the definition 14 provided by the Drafting Committees for those Articles will be inserted here.]
+15 (19) "Fault" means a wrongful act, omission, breach, or default.
+16 (20) "Fungible goods" means either: 17 (A) goods of which any unit, by nature or usage of trade, is the equivalent of any 18 other like unit; or 19 (B) goods which by agreement are treated as equivalent.
+20 (21) "Genuine" means free of forgery or counterfeiting.